Thailand: The Golden Kingdom12 days

 Rickshaw Ride & Market $29* pp

-Take a rickshaw to the Phitsanuloke Night Market, where you’ll find fresh food cooked and served to order.
-Try Pak Boong Loy Fah ("Flying Morning Glory" in English), a dish that takes its name from its preparation: vegetables are fried in a wok, then tossed high into the air to be caught.
+Take a cycle rickshaw to the Phitsanulok Night Market, where you’ll find fresh food cooked and served to order.
+Watch as local cooks perform their signature "flying vegetables show," in which vegetables are fried in a wok, then tossed high into the air.
+Be sure to try the finished product, Pak Boong Loy Fah (or "Flying Morning Glory" in English).
 In addition to the food, you’ll discover an astounding variety of local handicrafts, souvenirs and clothing for sale.

 Chiang Rai2 nights - hotel info